long2ice/synch/README.md

 - Support DDL and DML sync, current support `add column` and `drop column` and `change column` of DDL, and full support of DML also.
 - Custom configurable items.
 - Support kafka and redis as broker.
+- Multiple source db sync to ClickHouse at the same time。

 ## Requirements